What Psychological Hazards Can Sound Like at Work

 Psychological Hazards

 Psychological hazards are conditions or factors that have the potential to cause psychological harm.
-According to the Canadian National Standard for Psychological Health and Safety, there are at least 13 psychosocial factors that can influence employee mental health.
-If not properly managed, these factors can become significant hazards.
+If not properly managed, these factors can become significant risks.
 Identifying and understanding these factors is crucial for creating a psychologically safe workplace.
 One effective way to recognize these hazards is by actively listening to employee feedback about their workplace experiences.

 Here are some ways psychological hazards may sound in the workplace.